nadavmoyal/Ex2/README.md

 |`getTag()`|Returns the tag associated with this edge .|
 |`setTag(int t)`|Allows setting the "tag" value for temporal marking an edge -common practice for marking by algorithms.|

-## class  DW_Graph implements DirectedWeightedGraph:
+## Class  DW_Graph implements DirectedWeightedGraph:
 ##### This class represents a Directional Weighted Graph.

 |          Methods                | Details                             |